 |TUESDAY||Group Singing 10:30|

 We welcome parents to join us on a Friday for our ‘stars assembly’.

 * Each teacher chooses two ‘Stars of the Week’.
 This is written in the ‘Stars Book’ on Thursday at the end of school and is usually a work-related award.
 Children receive a certificate and sticker in the assembly, their photograph is taken and is displayed for one week in the entrance area of the school.
 The photograph is then placed in the ‘Stars Book’, which is kept in the library area.

 We are not a faith school, but we do conduct assemblies which are fundamentally of a Christian nature.
 We also celebrate the festivals of other religions in order to foster enjoyment, empathy, understanding and tolerance of all faiths as well as those of no faith.
 We provide a curriculum which reflects the needs of all in our multi-cultural society whilst respecting the worth of each individual of whatever colour, race, creed or disability.

 Every parent has the right to withdraw their child from Religious Education or worship on the grounds of conscience.
-Such requests should be made to the Principal in writing.
+Such requests should be made to the Head of School in writing.

 ARRIVAL AND DEPARTURE